Free Durable Power of Attorney Forms | U.S States (Word, PDF)

 General POA Vs Durable Power of Attorney

-Remember: The power of attorney (POA) is immediately effective upon signing the document unless the principal states otherwise in the Special Instructions.
+The power of attorney is immediately effective upon signing the document unless the principal states otherwise in the Special Instructions.

-Even though the durable general/financial power of attorney only designates one Agent, a co-agent may be named in the Special Instructions.
+Even though the durable general/financial POA only designates one Agent, a co-agent may be named in the Special Instructions.
 A successor agent may also be included in the Special Instructions if the Agent has chosen is unable or unwilling.

 Durable POA Vs Medical Power of Attorney